 You can discourage centipedes from even going near your home by coating the bottom few feet of the side of your house, and soaking at least a five-foot band of soil around the house, with an outdoor residual spray insecticide such as Talstar or Demon WP.
 If you don’t even want to encounter centipedes in your yard, be sure to spray the whole lawn and any mulch you use for gardening or landscaping.
-Remember, though, that insecticides alone will only work temporarily.
+Remember, though, that insecticides alone will only work temporarily and often are detrimental to helpful bugs like honeybees.
 If your yard and house are still cluttered, damp, and full of tasty bugs, the centipedes will find you again.

 Natural Centipede Control

 Actually, most methods of getting rid of centipedes are natural ones.
 I’ll provide a couple of additional suggestions here, but some natural solutions—like keeping your house dry and sealing potential points of entry—are detailed in the center of the page.